All Episodes

 I think more people are awake than you know.

-I I th I think this is one of the reasons my gut's starting to give me some indications here.
+I think this is one of the reasons my gut's starting to give me some indications here.

-I I I there there is so much fear of this guy.
+There is so much fear of this guy.

 You know, you can throw about labels.

-You call him a leftist.
+You can call him a leftist.

 You can call him a socialist.

-You can call him a liberal, you can call him an extremist.
+You can call him an extremist.

 What he is is an authoritarian.

-That great piece in the Wall Street Journal yesterday, Obama and the Crowds.
+And I'll tell you, folks, Fawada Jami, that great piece in the Wall Street Journal yesterday, Obama and the Crowds.

-You'll have a Nasser, a Gamal Abdul Nasser that'll come along and the crowds go nuts thinking that he's the giant redeemer who has shown up.
+You'll have a Nasser, a Gamal Abdul Nasser, that'll come along, and the crowds go nuts thinking that he's the giant redeemer who has shown up.

-Castro was the same thing, and Castro and his revolutionary get rid of Batista.
+And Castro and his revolution and get rid of Batista.

 And the people fell for it, and they thought it was wonderful.

-And because they just wanted Jay hated Batista.
+And because they just wanted J-hated Batista.

 And look what they got.